ASK KNOX

 print(f"Session ID: {session.id}")

 The session is created immediately.
-Execution starts asynchronously.
+Execution starts asynchronously once the message arrives.
 The session.id is what you use to track and retrieve results.

 Streaming Events